What “Cat Person” Taught Me About Fictive Truth, the Potential of Fiction, and The Future of The Short Story

 But the characters complicate the more straightforward interpretation.
-The main character, Margot, a 20 year old college student, is bound within tropes of a woman’s existence in a patriarchal world that give her a streak of cruelty.
+The main character, Margot, a 20-year-old college student, is bound within tropes of a woman’s existence in a patriarchal world that give her a streak of cruelty.
 She has a deeply disturbing relationship with appearance, which shows itself in her constant appraisal of Robert’s fat as repulsive — in fact, it seems as though this is the primary thing that makes him undesirable to her — as well as her arousal at the idea of her own body turning Robert on during their sexual encounter.
 Both of these spring from a culture in which she is judged by the male gaze, a culture where how she looks on a man’s arm — or in his bed — is embedded into how she sees herself as a sexual being, and how her sexual desires play out.
 Though Robert’s character is drawn with much broader strokes, his cruelties towards Margot also stem from being a man bound within a patriarchal society.
 Robert sees Margot through the virgin/whore dichotomy, fantasizing about her youth and seemingly untouched beauty, then projecting crude fantasies and petty jealousies onto her when he finds out that she’s sexually experienced, and finally denouncing her as a whore when she rejects him.
-Moreover, his anxiety about her intelligence and educational attainment stoke within him a toxic masculinity that leads him to undermine her through subtle and not-so-subtle negging.
+Moreover, his anxiety about her intelligence and educational attainment stoke within him a toxic masculinity that leads him to undermine her through subtle and overt negging.
 All of this takes place within the context of modern dating,which is deeply reliant on virtual communication and encourages the presentation of exaggerated selves, as well as projecting identities onto people that have little to do with the actual substance of their personalities.

 When I first read the complex story about two humans seemingly fated to harm each other as they uncritically play out the scripts of patriarchal sex and romance, I knew it was another gem.
 It did what the best fiction does —dove into the depths of reality to create something that, somehow, gets at the truth better than any factual account.
 And readers responded — oh boy, did they.
 “Cat Person” became the first literary short story to go viral, ever, making the rounds of Twitter and Facebook with lightning speed, producing a plethora of think-pieces from a bevy of media outlets including some of the unlikeliest sources, such as an insightful take from The Economist , and an absolutely horrible one from The National Review.
 To quote Laura Miller, Slate Magazine’s books and culture columnist, “The last time I can remember a short story in the New Yorker being as enthusiastically talked-about as Kristen Roupenian’s ‘Cat Person’ was when Annie Proulx’s ‘Brokeback Mountain’ was published by the magazine in 1997.”
 And on December 20th, a little more than two weeks after the story was published on the New Yorker’s website, The New York Times reported that Ms. Roupenian landed a seven figure book deal for her first short story collection, You Know You Want This.
 Any argument that literary fiction could not be relevant, that it could not withstand the pressures of the attention economy, that social media was bringing about the death of the author, was blown out of the water with one short, strong gust.